Beyond the Handshake: Deconstructing Partnership Value from First Principles

 Pillar 3: Access New Markets

-Finally, a partnership can provide a credible and efficient entry point to a new customer segment, geography, or distribution channel that would otherwise be inaccessible.
+A partnership can provide a credible and efficient entry point to a new customer segment, geography, or distribution channel that would otherwise be inaccessible.

 From Principles to Practice: A Simple Value Equation